Google Analytics Reports to the Rescue!

 - Add clear, visible, preferable graphic-based call-to-actions on all your pages; tell the visitor the next step they should take

-Try the tips above and give yourself enough time between changes to evaluate the impact on your visitors, their behaviors and your conversion rate.
+Try out the tips above and give yourself enough time between changes to evaluate the impact on your visitors, their behaviors and your conversion rate.